The Legend of Zelda: A Link Between Worlds: Gameplay

 The Legend of Zelda: A Link Between Worlds is an action-adventure game presented in stereoscopic 3D polygonal graphics, with gameplay predominantly experienced from a top-down perspective.
-Players control a young boy named Link, who embarks on an adventure to rescue the Seven Sages and defeat Yuga, the game's primary antagonist.
+Players control a young boy named Link, who embarks on an adventure to rescue the Seven Sages and defeat Yuga, the primary antagonist.
 The game is set in two kingdoms—Hyrule and Lorule—both of which bear a nonlinear structure and similar layout, but contrast in style and tone.
-A Link Between Worlds is a successor to the 1991 Super Nintendo Entertainment System title The Legend of Zelda: A Link to the Past, and is similar in many aspects.
+A Link Between Worlds is a successor to the 1991 Super Nintendo Entertainment System game A Link to the Past, and is similar in many aspects.
 The worlds of Hyrule and Lorule in A Link Between Worlds are analogous to A Link to the Past's depiction of Hyrule and the Dark World.
 A number of items, enemies, and audio tracks featured in A Link to the Past return in A Link Between Worlds.

 The top screen of the Nintendo 3DS displays hearts, an energy gauge, and an action icon.
 Link's life energy decreases when he is hit by an enemy and can be replenished by collecting hearts that can be found in a variety of ways, such as defeating enemies, breaking pots, or cutting shrubbery.
 The energy gauge governs item and ability usage; it depletes on use and replenishes over time.
 The action icon notifies the player of interactive objects.
 A map of the kingdoms is displayed on the bottom screen of the 3DS, showing Link's current position and marked locations.
 The bottom screen is also used to view and select Link's gear and items.

 Friendly and enemy non-player characters inhabit the two worlds.
 Friendly characters can provide Link with assistance or side quests to complete.
 Link wields a sword and shield, which can be used to defeat enemies and deflects their attacks.
 Other combat items from past Zelda games return, such as the bow, the fire rod, and bombs.
 Unlike previous games, the methods for obtaining and using these items is different.
 Rather than finding them in dungeons, they are rented or purchased from the merchant Ravio.
 If Link dies, his rented items will be returned to Ravio.
 They also do not require ammunition; instead, their use is limited by a shared energy gauge.
 Link's total life energy can be increased by collecting heart pieces.
 His weapons can be upgraded by completing a long term side quest that involves searching for small hidden creatures and returning them to their parent.
 Link can also participate in several minigames to earn rupees, Hyrule's primary currency.